Category Archives: 1990 – 1999

 To continue his skating he left Collingwood and became a pairs competitor.
 He continued to train in both Oshawa and Preston.

-– 1980-81 Received a gold medal in the Ontario Sectional event and qualified to go Ontario Divisional’s where he and his partner qualified for the Canadian Championships in Halifax.
+– 1980-81 Received a gold medal in the Ontario Sectional event and qualified to go to the Ontario Divisional’s where he and his partner qualified for the Canadian Championships in Halifax.
 They finish ninth overall.

 – 1981-Michael was named to the City of Oshawa’s Outstanding Achievement Award.